 In April 2019, ABC Ltd had 6.5 billion shares outstanding.
 Out of this, 15% were held by insiders or by the management personnel.
-58.64% were held by large institutions with large fund exposure.
+Large institutions held 58.64% with large fund exposure.
 Calculate the total number of floating shares available to the small investors or to the traders.

 - Total number of shares held by the company = 6.5 billion